 Here’s one the most common: ((E-N)/S)) x 100

-E is the number of customers at the end of the period, N the number of new customers acquired during a period, S the number of customers at the start of the period.
+E is the number of customers at the end of the period, N is the number of new customers acquired during a period, and S is the number of customers at the start of the period.